-But did you know that recent Nielsen studies show that 51% of people who watch the Super Bowl do it only for the commercials?
+However, did you know that recent Nielsen studies show that 51% of people who watch the Super Bowl do it only for the commercials?
 The game actually came second, and the half-time show was a distant third!
-That means if you’re hosting a Super Bowl party and only focus on the game you may not be ‘catering’ to everyone who attends.
+That means if you’re hosting a Super Bowl party and only focus on the game, you may not be catering to everyone who attends.

 No matter what you do to decorate or prepare nothing will top a big screen TV to watch the game, add high definition and now you’re ready to invite your guests—although you may not even need to send an invite once the word is out.
 Remember, many men will always ask the question “how big is the TV” before they accept/confirm your invitation.
 Sorry ladies, this has nothing to do with your cooking or your fun activities, a great TV is a price of entry to hosting.

 Now that you know you can host a party well, you need to consider some how-tos to best embrace the event.
 I have some MARvelous ideas for you that are fun and will make an everlasting experience.

 - Discover Astro Turf Carpet as an inexpensive grass carpet that protects spills and food stains.
 Perfect as a carpet overlay to even cover your carpet.
 This will suit any decor and make all who enter comfortable and impressed by your cleverness.
 Easy to clean and maintain as it can be rolled-up and stored.
 For a few dollars a square foot, one can create an indoor field right in your own home.
 Have an AstroTurf runner in your home under the buffet area, at the front door, or under a coffee table for the “Big Game” look.
 Your guests will love the feeling of being outdoors watching the game.

 - Go to a fabric store for a green tablecloth, or select ones in team colors to make a color runner for your buffet table.
 Weigh the ends by attaching small decorative footballs with safety pins.